 Be wholly responsible for the actions or omissions of any person or persons including, without limitation, sub-contractors or temporary workers employed or utilised by the Supplier for the removal and the Supplier shall ensure that all sub-contractors and temporary workers comply with the terms of the contract.

-Ensure that its employee’s obey the reasonable instructions of the Authority’s representative in relation to the removal.
+Ensure that its employees obey the reasonable instructions of the Authority’s representative in relation to the removal.

 Carry out the removals in an orderly, efficient and business-like manner.